On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Introduction

 The proofs of both Theorems~\ref{nonlinear} and~\ref{thm:nonlinearGalois} establish the contrapositive assertion, and thus start by assuming that the lattice $\Gamma$ has a linear representation with infinite image over a ring.

-The first step of the proof is a reduction showing that the given representation can be assumed to range in a $k$-simple algebraic group $\mathbf G$ over a local field $k$, with an unbounded and Zariski dense image.
+The first step of the proof is a reduction showing that the given representation can be assumed to have its image contained in a $k$-simple algebraic group $\mathbf G$ over a local field $k$, with an unbounded and Zariski dense image.
 That step is actually a consequence of an abstract statement of independent interest, valid at a high level of generality, and presented in Appendix~\ref{app:RingLinear}.

 At that stage, the proof of Theorem~\ref{nonlinear} reduces to that of the following.